By Adam G. Katz

-P.S.: If you want to learn how to get $1,000 a dog for just 3 private lessons (and have your clients love you and refer their friends!) then start learning my "Magic Sales System" today.
+P.S.: If you want to learn how to get $1,000 a dog (and have your clients love you and refer their friends!) then start learning my "Magic Sales System" today.
 This information is being made available for a limited time, only.
 When the dog training community starts to go crazy for this information-- guess what is going to happen to the price?
 It's gonna go up, up, up!
 So take advantage of today's value and start turbo-charging your sales, right now!

 P.P.S.
 In the interest of fairness, we will only be selling this system to one dog trainer per 10,000 residents.